Alex-Burgess/SudokuServerless/services/tryNewPuzzle/README.md

 ```

 ## Testing
-Next, we install test dependencies and we run `pytest` against our `tests` folder to run our initial unit tests:
+To execute `pytest` against our `tests` folder to run our initial unit tests:
 ```
-pip install pytest pytest-mock --user python -m pytest tests/ -v
+python -m pytest tests/ -v
 ```